 Meets Their Needs

-When you learn what your cat is trying to communicate, you can better provide for their needs and wants.
-This can be anything from food, water, treats, cuddles, or playtime.
+The moment you learn what your cat is trying to tell you, you can provide whatever they need.
+This includes food, water, cuddles, playtime, or maybe just opening a door.

 Checks Their Health